zskey-zn/Telomere_expand/README.md

 asm=$Your_PATH/example/ont_read.fa  #can be hifi/ont reads and other assembly;must be .fasta or .fa,cannot be compressed telomere_monomer=CCCTAA  #The telomere monomer should be the positive monomer of the head chromosome (5') sp=test  #species name
+#a/p/f. a is animal,p is plant,f is fungi.
+category=a
 #map-hifi for hifi reads;map-ont for ont reads;asm5 for contigs
 map_para=map-ont
 ```